LooksRare/contracts-raffle/README.md

 ### Pricing options

-Each raffle can have between 1 to5 pricing options.
+Each raffle can have between 1 to 5 pricing options.
 The rules are as follows:

 1. The raffle's minimum entries must be divisible by the first pricing option's entries count.
 2. The first pricing option must not have a price of 0.